virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 }
 ```

-In this case the default response `type` is `error` and response `message` is returned string.
+In this case, the default response type is *error* and the response *warning* message is returned in a string.

-There is an ability to return a response with a defined result type and with a custom message via `script` or `return` actions.
+It is possible to return a response with a predefined result type and with a custom message text via the *return* or *script* action.

-`Return` action:
+The *return* action.

 ```json
 {